supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. Select **Open connector page** on the connector information blade.

-1. In the Configuration area under subscriptions select your Azure subscription and click **Connect**.
+1. In the Configuration area, under Subscription, select the checkbox for the "Azure Pass - Sponsorship" subscription and slide the **Status** option to the right to indicate **Connected**.

-1. Read the "Connect" message and select **OK** to continue.
-Your Azure subscription Status should be now *Connected*.
+1. The "Status" should be now *Connected* and "Bi-directional sync" should be *Enabled*.

-1. Scroll down and in the Create incidents - Recommended! area, select **Enable**.
+1. Scroll down and under the "Create incidents - Recommended!" area, select **Enable**.
+This option creates an Analytics rule automatically for this service.
+You can manually add it later if not enabled here or change its configuration within the *Analytics* blade.

 ### Task 5: Connect the Microsoft Defender for Cloud Apps connector.

 In this task, you will connect the Microsoft Defender for Cloud Apps connector.

-1. From the Data Connectors Tab, search for the **Microsoft Defender for Cloud Apps** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.

-1. Select **Alerts** and then select **Apply Changes**.

-### Task 6: Connect the Microsoft Defender for Office 365 connector.

-In this task, you will connect the Microsoft Defender for Office 365 connector.

-1. From the Data Connectors tab, search for the **Microsoft Defender for Office 365 (Preview)** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.

-1. In the Configuration area select **Connect**.

-### Task 7: The Microsoft Defender for Identity connector.

-In this task, you will review the Microsoft Defender for Identity connector.

-1. From the Data Connectors Tab, search for the **Microsoft Defender for Identity** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.

-1. Review the Connecting Options.
-Don't connect.
-This is for informational purposes only.

-### Task 8: Connect the Microsoft Defender for Endpoint connector.

-In this task, you will connect the Microsoft Defender for Endpoint connector.

-1. From the Data Connectors Tab, search for the **Microsoft Defender for Endpoint** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.

-1. In the Configuration area select **Connect**.

-### Task 9: Connect the Microsoft 365 Defender connector.

-In this task, you will connect the Microsoft 365 Defender connector.

 1. From the Data Connectors Tab, search for the **Microsoft 365 Defender (Preview)** connector and select it from the list.

 1. Select **Open connector page** on the connector information blade.

+1. From the Configuration area select **Connect Incident and Alerts**.

-1. Select the **Name** checkbox to select all the checkboxes for Microsoft Defender for Endpoint.
+1. Under "Connect Events", select the **Name** checkbox to select all the checkboxes for "Microsoft Defender for Endpoint".

+1. Repeat the same for "Microsoft Defender for Office 365"

-1. Select **Apply Changes**.
+1. Scroll to the bottom of the page and select **Apply Changes**.

-### Task 10: Connect the Azure Activity connector.
+### Task 6: Connect the Azure Activity connector.

 In this task, you will connect the Azure Activity connector.